jdpark7/uni-chatbot/university-data/curriculum.md

 AP Spanish is a rigorous, college-level course designed to prepare students for the AP Spanish Language and Culture Exam.
 Students who enroll in AP Spanish Language should already have a strong command of Spanish grammar and vocabulary and have competence in listening, reading, speaking and writing (American Council on the Teaching of Foreign Languages Guidelines used).
 The course content is driven by the standards and expectations of the College Board.
 Materials include audio and video recordings, fiction and non-fiction literary works, and paper and electronic texts.
 The course includes extensive training in the
 World Language

 organization and writing of presentational and interpersonal compositions and similar oral presentations.
-Students will take preparatory exams to evaluate the individual°Øs performance, both in understanding written and spoken language and in responding in correct, idiomatic Spanish.
+Students will take preparatory exams to evaluate the individual‚Äôs performance, both in understanding written and spoken language and in responding in correct, idiomatic Spanish.

 SPANISH FOR SPANISH SPEAKERS A.Prerequisite: Students must comprehend Spanish spoken by native speakers and have a high degree of spoken fluency.
 This is the first course in this sequence..10 Credits | Grades 7-11
 H.S. | C.S.U. (e) | U.C. (e)